AD 432 - 3D MODELING AND VISUALIZATION - assignments

 Understanding and proficiency with Generators in Cinema 4D (Extrude, Loft, Lathe, Sweep)

-Understanding and application of theories and topics related to complexity as it relates to formal aspects of scale, shape, space, repetition, and color
+Understanding and application of theories and topics related to modeling 3D complexity as it relates to scale, shape, space, repetition, and color.

 • Begin with sketches and model using a combination of Cinema 4D Splines and Generators and Polygon Modeling techniques.